 These are bank repo, government and police seized car auctions and there are definitely some deals to be had.
 While learning "how" to buy a car at an auction isn't difficult, actually locating them in your area can be.
 Also, finding the exact car you want may take more than going to a single auction.

 While many cars at these auctions are high mileage vehicles, some in need of repair, I'd estimate that 15% to 20% are of the low-mileage, late-model variety that were simply brand new cars a few months ago.
 And due to the current financial crisis, this is a fast growing segment.
 There's some real bargains here.

 To learn more, you can take a look at this more extensive article on using and locating open-to-the-public car auctions.

-Next, there are Car Brokers like us.
-But you should understand what we are capable of and what are our limitations.
+Next, there are car brokers, but you should understand what they are capable of and what are their limitations.

-Most of us purchase vehicles primarily at Dealer-Only auctions.
-This means we pay the going "trade-in value" for a car.
+Most brokers purchase vehicles primarily at Dealer-Only auctions.
+This means they pay the going "trade-in value" for a car.
 And then, because brokers should have much lower costs than a traditional Dealership, they can then put a small markup on the car.

 The result for the consumer, depending on the actual price paid by the broker, will be a price very near the actual trade-in value for the car.